sh1ndoo/knowledge2/content/linux tech/Docker and Portainer FAQs.md

 ---
 date created: 2025-03-05T17:20
-date modified: 2025-04-04T22:40
+date modified: 2025-04-30T13:33
-tags:
-  - external
 ---

 FAQ, Frequently Asked (by me) Questions

 - [ ] mounts and where your files are stored (kind of addressed by )
-- [ ] docker file vs docker compose
+- [ ] docker file vs docker compose, like how the  build process works and how it gets uploaded to docker hub vs accessed locally

 ## Misc links